awsdocs/amazon-rds-user-guide/doc_source/USER_CreateOracleInstance.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the top right corner of the AWS Management Console, choose the region in which you want to create the DB instance\.
+1. In the top right corner of the AWS Management Console, choose the AWS Region in which you want to create the DB instance\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

    If the navigation pane is closed, choose the menu icon at the top left to open it\.

 1. Choose **Create database** to open the **Select engine** page\.

-   The Oracle editions that are available vary by region\.
+   The Oracle editions that are available vary by AWS Region\.
 ![\[Engine selection\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/OracleLaunchEE.png)

 1. In the **Select engine** window, choose the **Select** button for the Oracle DB engine you want to use and then choose **Next**\.